heartbeatchimes/heartbeatchimes/index.md

 ## Technology

-Heartbeat chimes work with RR intervals from a standard heart rate monitor, of the type used for training - either online, for a live biofeedback experience, or from saved data.
-Send us your heartbeat data for a personalised melody!
+Heartbeat Chimes work with RR intervals from a standard heart rate monitor, of the type used for training - either live, for a mesmerising biofeedback experience, or from saved data.
+Send us your heartbeat data today for a personalised melody!

 ## Applications